Best Medicare Supplement Plans in Minnesota (2026)

 Medicare Supplement Plan Cost in Minnesota

 Minnesota Medicare Supplement premiums range from $78 to $376 monthly for 65-year-olds in 2026, depending on plan type and cost-sharing structure.
-Community rating keeps your premium stable regardless of age.
 A 65-year-old and 75-year-old pay identical rates for most plans, unlike other states where premiums increase annually.
 High Deductible options start at $78 monthly.
-Extended Basic plans cost more upfront but cover nearly all Medicare gaps, including the Part A deductible and skilled nursing coinsurance.
+Extended Basic plans cost $376 monthly on average.
+They cover the Part A deductible, skilled nursing co-insurance and 80% of usual and customary fees.

 Medigap High Deductible Plan-new